sequentech/documentation/docs/advanced-elections/parent-children-elections.md

 ]
 ```

-The juice of this part is in the `resultsConfig` for the virtual election
+The juice of this part is in the `tallyPipesConfig` for the virtual election
 (`id=100`).
-As `agora-results` doesn't know the id of the subelections, it
+As `tally-pipes` doesn't know the id of the subelections, it
 references to the subelections by array index.
 The virtual election (with
 `id=100`) has always array index `0`.
 Then the sub-elections are indexed in the
 order of appeareance in the `virtualSubelections` property.
 Thus, within
-`agora-results` the indexes of elections transform this way:
+`tally-pipes` the indexes of elections transform this way:

 - Electoral Process #100 => Election Index 0
 - Students Election #101 => Election Index 1